jesvinv4u/final_project/README.md

 # Hostel Hub: Smart Allocation and Response Architecture for Student Hostels

-This project is a Node.js-based backend for managing room bookings and vacate requests.
-It provides functionality for users to register, book rooms, update their profiles, and for administrators to approve or reject vacate requests.
+This project is a Node.js-based backend for managing room bookings, vacate requests, outpass requests, and complaints for student hostels.
+It provides functionality for users to register, book rooms, update their profiles, and for administrators to review and manage vacate requests, outpass requests, and complaints.

 ## Features